Montreal Irish Monument

 A Place for All

-The Park Foundation undertook extensive consultations between 2017 and 2020 with the Ville de Montreal, Hydro-Quebec, the Southwest Borough, consulting firms, and other interested parties to arrive at a preliminary design for the memorial park that was unanimously accepted by all.
+The Foundation undertook extensive consultations between 2017 and 2020 with the Ville de Montreal, Hydro-Quebec, the Southwest Borough, consulting firms, and other interested parties to arrive at a preliminary design for the memorial park that was unanimously accepted by all.
+More recently in 2024, the Foundation engaged the services of award-winning architectural firm Lemay to create comprehensive plans for the site.
+These plans will be released by the end of the year, subscribe to our newsletter to stay updated.

-The Irish Monument Park will commemorate the Irish who lost their lives in Montreal in the aftermath of the Famine.
+The Irish Monument Park will commemorate the Irish who lost their lives at the fever sheds of Point-Saint-Charles in Montreal in the aftermath of the Famine.
 It will be a sanctuary to protect the sacred ground and the 6,000 souls who lie there and will pay tribute to the many Montrealers who came to their aid.

 A place of profound significance, the park will provide a gathering place for the local Irish community, a site of pilgrimage for the global Irish diaspora and an important memorial to visit for those interested in this chapter of Montreal’s and Quebec’s history.